-Tribal Epidemiology Centers (TECs) work in partnership with AIAN communities, Tribes, Tribal communities, Tribal Organizations, and urban Indian organizations (T/TO/UIOs) to improve the health and well-being of AIAN people by offering culturally appropriate approaches to epidemiologic and public health support.
+Tribal Epidemiology Centers (TECs) work in partnership with Tribes, Tribal Organizations, Urban Indian Organizations (T/TO/UIOs), and Tribal communities.
+The TECs work to improve the health and well-being of AI/AN people by offering culturally responsive approaches to epidemiologic and public health support.
 Each TEC is uniquely positioned in their respective regions to provide technical assistance in these and other public health activities to T/TO/UIOs.
-The TECs often coordinate with the Tribes, the Indian Health Service (IHS), other federal agencies, state agencies, and partners to work towards the goal of eliminating health disparities experienced by many AIAN populations.
+The TECs often coordinate with the Tribes, the Indian Health Service (IHS), other federal agencies, state agencies, and partners to work towards eliminating health disparities experienced by many AIAN populations.

-Data is essential to the work of TECs.
+TECs are public health authorities.
 Permanently reauthorized in 2010, the Indian Health Care Improvement Act (IHCIA) designated TECs as public health authorities.
-In this role, TECs can access data, including protected health information, held by the US Department of Health and Human Services for various public health activities.
+As public health authorities, TECs can access data, including protected health information, held by the US Department of Health and Human Services for various public health activities.

 MISSION:

-Improve the health status of American Indians and Alaska Natives by identifying and understanding health risks and inequities, strengthening public health capacity, and assisting in disease prevention and control.
+Improve the health status of American Indian and Alaska Native people by identifying and understanding health risks and inequities, strengthening public health capacity, and assisting in disease prevention and control.

 VISION: